-Celebrate the skills you developed during those gap years.
+- Celebrate the skills you developed during those gap years.
 Soft skills – those specific and critical qualities that allow people to interact with greater empathy, knowledge, and understanding are of incredible value in the workplace and very difficult to teach.
 Consider for a moment the myriad of activities in which you participate (as listed above).
 Those roles involved dealing with many personalities on a daily basis.
-They also required extreme time management skills (squeezing in volunteer work before preschool pick-up), multi-tasking (managing a toddler while reserving a venue for a fundraiser and collecting donations for its auction), and leadership (running a board meeting with the school committee, parents, and administrators).
+They also required extreme time management skills (squeezing in volunteer work before preschool pick-up), multi-tasking (managing a toddler while reserving a venue for a fundraiser), and leadership (running a board meeting with parents, and administrators).

 - Do not undervalue yourself.
 Sell yourself just as anyone else would sell themselves when looking for a new job.
 You have earned your place in the ranks.

 Remember – stay positive and emphasize your enthusiasm to return to work.